 Choose the right spot.

 Remember to look up to make sure you are clear of any power lines.
 Pick your spot based on the mature size of your tree to ensure there will be enough clearance as it grows.
-(See the diagram.)
+(Click the diagram below to enlarge it.)

 Call before you dig.